barbking/django-web-poll-app/README.md

-## Python 603 Class Project Spring 2018

-### For my Python class project I am doing an overview of Python web frameworks and creating an app using a Django tutorial.
+### Python class project - Overview of Django and demo app using tutorial

 #### Installs:
 - Python